 Archivematica is an integrated suite of open-source tools for processing digital objects for long-term preservation.

 repo2docker is a command line tool that allows you to create and start a Docker image from a code repository that follows the [reproducible executable environment specification](https://repo2docker.readthedocs.io/en/latest/specification.html). repo2docker supports Dataverse installation DOIs to find and retrieve datasets.

 This series of Python scripts offers a starting point for migrating datasets from one Dataverse installation to another.
 Multiple parts of the process are handled in these scripts, including adding users, collections, and multiple versions of datasets.
 These scripts were developed to migrate data from version 4.20 to 5.1, but may provide a helpful starting point for other software versions.
 The migration APIs added in version 5.6 are not used.
 You can find more details in the repository, as well as this Google group thread.

 Please note that there is a Java library for Dataverse Software APIs listed in the Client Libraries section.

 The open-source DVUploader tool is a stand-alone command-line Java application that uses the Dataverse Software API to upload files to a specified Dataset.
 Files can be specified by name, or the DVUploader can upload all files in a directory or recursively from a directory tree.
 The DVUploader can also verify that uploaded files match their local sources by comparing the local and remote fixity checksums.
-Source code, release 1.0.0- jar file, and documentation are available on GitHub.
+Source code, the latest release - jar file, and documentation are available on GitHub.
 DVUploader’s creation was supported by the Texas Digital Library.